A Word From Our Pastor

 And this is God’s great love!
 That even in our sin and rebellion against him, Jesus came and died for us.
 It might sound harsh that he would punish people, but it would be unloving to allow people continue to live in sin and rebellion.
 His love is not a pushover love.
 It is holy and just.

 If you do not know this love, please re-read the above paragraphs as if they are really true (because they are!).
-Whether you are sure if it is all true or not, we would love to have you come and gather with us on a Sunday morning or evening.
-We meet for Sunday School at 9:30.
-Services are at 10:45am and 6pm.
+Whether you are sure if it is all true or not, we would love to have you come and gather with us on a Sunday morning at 10am.